-Dairy is a major cause of oils in the body and helps inflammation grow.
+Dairy may contribute to excess oil production in the skin.
 Many factors can aggravate acne — dairy isn’t always the cause.
 Experimenting with diet is worth a try and a trip to the dermatologist can also help rule out more serious issues.

 3. Weight loss

 Eliminating dairy can help with weight loss.
 Milk, plain yogurt, and other unsweetened dairy products contain lactose, a natural sugar, while other dairy products may contain added sugar.